stonemjs/docs/src/docs/architecture/middleware.md

 }
 ```

-This shape is useful when you need dynamic logic based on runtime conditions, environment, or resolved services — without using a class.
+This shape is useful when you need dynamic logic based on runtime conditions, environment, or resolved services, without using a class.

 :::

 ### Why call `next()`

-Calling `next()` signals that your middleware has finished its work and the context should proceed to the next middleware in the chain — or to the final handler if none remain.
+Calling `next()` signals that your middleware has finished its work and the context should proceed to the next middleware in the chain, or to the final handler if none remain.
 Every middleware **must return a value**, either by returning early, forwarding the result of `next()`, or throwing an error.

 This mechanism gives you full control over the execution flow: